Home

 Your CTA must be eye-catching at first glance.
 This works with a well-chosen contrast.
 If your site is primarily blue, an orange button is immediately seen.
 Red almost always works well on white backgrounds because it signals urgency.

-Test different colors, but keep in mind your target group: B2B customers often respond better to muted colors such as dark blue or green, while end customers are more likely to respond to strong signal colors.
+Test different colors, but keep your target group in mind: B2B customers often respond better to muted colors such as dark blue or green, while end customers are more likely to respond to strong signal colors.

 Size and position

-Your button should be big enough that you can easily hit it on your mobile phone.
+Your button should be big enough to easily tap on a mobile phone.
 At least 44 x 44 pixels, better more.
 Always place it in the visible area without the user having to scroll.
-It's called “above the fold.”
+This is called "above the fold."

 For longer pages, repeat the CTA after each important block of content.
 Rule of thumb: A button should be visible at least every 3 to 4 screen heights.